About Ollie in SC |

 SPECIAL NEEDS: No

-HOME W/ SMALL CHILDREN: Only over the age of 10 and respectful of the Dachshund
+HOME W/ SMALL CHILDREN: Only over the age of 10 years and who are respectful of dogs

 HOME W/ OTHER DOGS: MALE: Yes FEMALE: Yes